ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/tuesday/advanced-command-line.md

 Now, we will use this file to generate the list in the for loop by using the backticks:

     for x in `cat samples.txt`; do echo Do something with $x; done

+**HARD CHALLENGE:**
+Use a for loop with pipes to recreate the result from above where we wanted to find how many directory names in /home began with each letter.
+You will need to create a for loop to get the letters and then pipe the result of the for loop to commands to do the counting.

 Find
 -----